“What is the BEST cardio machine!?”

-Whether you want to admit it or not, we all have our favorite, go-to cardio equipment we prefer to use at the gym when it’s ‘cardio time’, but ‘favorite’ doesn’t equal ‘best’ (at least for the sake of this article).
+Whether we want to admit it or not, we all have our favorite, go-to cardio equipment at the gym.

-There are so many different things to consider when determining which cardio machine is best, that’s why this question is difficult to answer.
-For example:
+There are so many different things to consider when trying to determining which cardio machine is best.
+You could literally ask yourself 100 questions.

-- What’s the best cardio machine for burning calories?
+- What is the best cardio machine for burning calories?

-- What’s the best cardio machine for losing weight?
+- What is the best cardio machine for losing weight?

 (To make sure I cover all the bases, I’ll answer each question individually below).

-On top of that there are so many different cardio machines in the gym nowadays, but for determining which one is best only the most popular and most common machines will be considered:
+On top of that there are so many different cardio machines in the gym nowadays like:

 Best Cardio Machine for Burning Calories?